telerik/blazor-docs/components/grid/editing/inline.md

 # Grid Inline Editing

 Inline editing lets the user click an [Edit command button]({%slug components/grid/columns/command%}) on the row, and all its editable columns open up for changes.
-They can then click an **Update** command button to submit the changes to the model.
+They can then click an `Save` command button to submit the changes to the data access layer.
 This fires the `OnUpdate` event of the grid where your code receives the updated model so you can work with the data (for example, to call the `SaveChanges()` method of your context).

-In a similar fashion, the `Cancel`, `Delete` command buttons and the `Create` toolbar button fire events on the grid to let you handle the data source operations.
+In a similar fashion, the `Cancel` and `Delete` command buttons fire events on the grid to let you handle the data source operations.

-You can also cancel the evens by setting the `IsCancelled` property of the event arguments to `true`.
+You can also cancel the events by setting the `IsCancelled` property of the event arguments to `true`.
 This lets you prevent the user from editing certain records, inserting or deleting items, based on your application logic.

 To enable Inline editing in the grid, set its `EditMode` property to `inline`, then handle the CRUD events as shown in the example below.